 At this point the box is still not attached to the frame.

-I used some painter’s caulk to fill in the cracks at the corners of the frame.
+Painter’s caulk was used to fill in the cracks at the corners of the thrift store frame shadow box.